Dr. HO Derek (何慶頌)

 M.A.Sc.
 B.A.Sc., University of British Columbia, Canada

 Member, Institute of Electrical and Electronics Engineers (IEEE)

 - Associate Professor, Department of Materials Science and Engineering

 Derek Ho is currently an associate professor at the Department of Materials Science and Engineering at City University of Hong Kong.
 He was born in Hong Kong and immigrated to Canada at the age of 12, returning after obtaining his PhD.
 He received his B.A.Sc. (first class) and M.A.Sc. in Electrical and Computer Engineering from the University of British Columbia (UBC), Vancouver, Canada, in 2005 and 2007 respectively.
 At UBC, Derek focused his study on microelectronics.
-Derek received his Ph.D. in Electrical and Computer Engineering from the University of Toronto, Toronto, Canada in 2013, where he worked on biosensors incorporating nanomaterials and CMOS electronics for DNA-based disease and bacteria screening applications.
+Derek received his Ph.D. in Electrical and Computer Engineering from the University of Toronto, Toronto, Canada in 2013, where he worked on sensors incorporating nanomaterials and CMOS electronics for chemical detection and DNA biosensing applications.